-- 2) Further, in line with Recommendation 3.1 of the MCCG 2012, the NC conducted its annual assessment of the Independent Directors and made its recommendations to the Board.
-The Board was satisfied with the level of independence demonstrated by each and every one of the Independent Directors on Board of the Company. - 3) The NC had duly considered and recommended the re-election of the Directors who were subject to retirement by rotation at the last AGM held on 30 June 2015.
-Apart from the qualifications and competencies of the said Director, the NC's review on the proposed re-election as Directors takes into account the mix of skills, experience and contribution bring to the Board.
+- 2) Further, in line with Recommendation 3.1 of the MCCG 2012, the NC conducted its annual assessment of the Independent Non-Executive Directors and made its recommendations to the Board.
+The Board was satisfied with the level of independence demonstrated by each and every one of the Independent Directors of the Company. - 3) The NC had considered and recommended the re-election of the Directors who were subject to retirement by rotation at the last Annual General Meeting ("AGM") held on 27 May 2016.
+Apart from the qualifications and competencies of the said Directors, the NC has also reviewed and had taken into account the mix of skills, experience and contribution of the proposed re-election Directors could bring to the Board.

-Re-election of Directors of the Company is in accordance with the Company's Articles of Association.
-In accordance with Articles 29.1 of the Company's Articles of Association, an election of the Directors shall take place each year.
-At every Annual General Meeting ("AGM"), at least one-third (or nearest to one-third if their number is not 3, or a multiple of 3) of the Directors are subject to retirement by rotation but shall eligible for re-election.
-All Directors shall retire from office at least once in each 3 years but shall eligible for re-election.
+Re-election of Directors of the Company is in accordance with the Constitution of the Company.
+In accordance with Articles 29.1 of the Company's Constitution, an election of the Directors shall take place each year.
+At every AGM, at least one-third (or nearest to one-third if their number is not 3, or a multiple of 3) of the Directors are subject to retirement by rotation but shall be eligible for re-election.
+All Directors shall retire from office at least once in each three (3) years but shall be eligible for re-election.

-The NC and Board affirm its commitment to boardroom diversity as a truly diversified Board can enhance the Board's effectiveness, creativity and capacity.
+The NC and Board affirm their commitment to boardroom diversity as a diversified Board, which could enhanced the Board's effectiveness, creativity and capacity.
 The Board has not set any measure for boardroom diversity but nevertheless works to ensure that there is no discrimination on the basis of, but not limited to ethnicity, race, age, gender, nationality, political affiliation, religious affiliation, marital status, education or geographic region, during the recruitment of new Board members.